Some Of The Pentagon's Critical Infrastructure Still Runs Windows 95 And 98

 You think that's bad?
 They still use 8" floppies to control the Minuteman nuclear missiles.

+And if you're planning to boot up the system frequently, go and delete the *.pwd files in the Windows directory.

 Simple Solution: Demand the source code.
-(Score:1)
+(Score:2, Interesting)

 Microsoft would have a hard time disallowing DoD access at 20 years old and at least 17-20 out of print.